Miku-Music-Bot/Miku-Music-Bot/README.md

 Install NodeJS from https://nodejs.org/en/download/

-In the same directory of miku.js, run "npm install", then "node miku.js"
+In the same directory as miku.js, run "npm install", then "node miku.js"